-The word Rendang generally means to stew dish of meat infused with aromatic spices and coconut milk for hours.
+The word Rendang generally means to stew a dish of meat infused with aromatic spices and coconut milk for hours.
 It stems from the verb merendang which refers to a process of slow cooking while constantly mixing the ingredients in a pot until the liquid evaporates and the meat is well done.

-Daging means beef, however there are other variations of Rendang made with chicken and even lamb.
+Daging means beef, however, there are other variations of Rendang made with chicken and even lamb.
 All of them are amazingly tender and explode with flavor and are best served with rice, or my favorite, Malaysian coconut rice, like in Nasi Lemak.

 History and Techniques